WesleyGDucharme/software-developement-methods-course-projects/README.md

   - Incremental software development and testing
   - Software evolution and the software life cycle

 Notable evaluations were 4 assignments and a term portfolio project.
 Assignments 1-4 were worth 9% each and the portfolio was worth 8%.
-A grade of 100% wasrecieved on all these assessments.
+A grade of A+ was received on all these assessments.